LLMs Meet Long Video: Advancing Long Video Question Answering with An Interactive Visual Adapter in LLMs: Experiments

 \textbf{Length of Query Tokens}.
 Comparing the experimental results of IVA (LQ=8, NI=8) and IVA (LQ=16, NI=8) in Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, we observed a significant decrease in evaluation results across various benchmarks when reducing the length of query tokens (16 $\rightarrow$ 8).
 Regarding the comparison between IVA (LQ=16, NI=8) and IVA (LQ=32, NI=8) in long video benchmarks, we noted a slight decrease in performance on the first two benchmarks when increasing the length.
 However, while there was a slight improvement in LifeQA, it did not conclude an overall performance enhancement.
 In contrast, in the short video benchmarks, there was a downward trend in results across all benchmarks.
 Overall, increasing the length of query tokens may not lead to performance improvement.
 Moreover, reducing the length of query tokens may result in the loss of crucial visual information, consequently leading to performance degradation.

-\textbf{Impact of long video instruction data}.
-Furthermore, we attempted to further enhance the model's performance during the Video Instruction Tuning phase by introducing more long video data.
-Therefore, we included the training sets of Social IQ2 and LifeQA, the video instruction part of the MIMIC-IT dataset\cite{li2023mimicit}, along with the open-ended question-answering training data from NExT-QA, to the existing 170K training data, forming a new 272K training dataset.
-From the results of IVA(lQ=16, NI=8)-272K in the Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, we observed a significant improvement on the long video dataset Social IQ2 with the inclusion of more training data.
-However, there was little difference in the results on the remaining datasets, and in some cases, a certain degree of decline was observed.
+\textbf{Impact of increasing long video instruction data}.
+We explore enhancing the model's performance by introducing more long video data in Table~\ref{tab:model_data}.
+We use the training sets of Social IQ2 and LifeQA, the video instruction part of the MIMIC-IT dataset\cite{li2023mimicit}, along with the open-ended QA training data from NExT-QA, to the existing 170K training data, forming a new 272K training dataset.
+From the results of IVA(lQ=16, NI=8)-272K in Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, we observe a significant improvement in the Social IQ2 with the inclusion of more training data.
+However, there is little difference in the results on the remaining datasets, and in some cases, a certain degree of decline is observed.
 This may be attributed to the somewhat indiscriminate addition of new datasets, leading to a certain imbalance in the proportions of different data.
-Additionally, the training set of LifeQA only consisted of 1,383 instances, which is relatively small in proportion to the total data, thus not providing sufficient improvement.
+The quality of the evaluation dataset will also affect the evaluation results, e.g., many questions in WildQA are typically wide-ranging and the criteria for answers can vary.
+We analyze this situation in Appendix~\ref{wildqa_perform}.
+Additionally, the training set of LifeQA only consists of 1,383 instances, which is relatively small in proportion to the total data, thus not providing sufficient improvement.
+While introducing more instruction data, IVA provides a bigger boost according to the results in Table~\ref{tab:model_data}.

-\textbf{Number of Interaction between IVA and LLMs}.
-Similar to the analysis of Query Tokens Length, we also conducted experiments with both doubled and halved number of interaction layers.
+\textbf{Number of interaction between IVA and LLMs}.
+We conduct experiments with both doubled and halved number of interaction layers.
 The detailed injection layers are shown in Appendix \ref{hyper-table}.
-Upon analyzing the results of IVA(LQ=16, NI=8) and IVA(LQ=16, NI=4) in Tables~\ref{tab:long_video_result} and \ref{tab:short_video_result}, we observe that this reduction resulted in a significant decrease in its performance on most long video datasets, especially on the Action Prediction and Procedure Understanding of the SEED-Bench.
-Moreover, the experimental results also indicate that increasing the number of layers (8 $\rightarrow$ 16) in the IVA interaction likewise caused a slight degradation in the model's performance.
-Given that there was no significant improvement observed when increasing the interaction times between IVA and LLMs, we set it to 8 as the standard for experimentation.
+Upon analyzing the results of IVA(LQ=16, NI=8) and IVA(LQ=16, NI=4) in Tables~\ref{tab:long_video_result} and \ref{tab:short_video_result}, we observe that this reduction results in a significant decrease in its performance on most long video datasets, especially on the Action Prediction and Procedure Understanding of SEED-Bench.
+Moreover, the experimental results also indicate that increasing the number of layers (8 $\rightarrow$ 16) in the IVA interaction likewise causes a slight degradation in the model's performance.
+Given that there is no significant improvement observed when increasing the interaction times between IVA and LLMs, we set it to 8 as the standard for experimentation.